rajesh-ranjan-git/ReactReusableComponents/README.md

-# Interview Practice
+# React Reusable Components

-> This is practice set for commonly used Frontend components.
+> This is practice set for commonly used Frontend reusable components.

 ---

-## This practice set includes :
+## This project includes following reusable components :

 1. ToDo
 2. Accordion